eRobda/C-Free-login-system/README.md

 if you have webhosting you can just create txt file, upload it to the server data and then acces it from code like this: "yourDomain.com/theTxtFile.txt"

-Soon I'll do forms version for those, who can't convert this procet to forms by themselfs
+Soon I'll do forms version for those, who can't convert this projet to forms by themselfs